Free ATM Fees

 There can be two ATM fees, one from your own bank, and the other from the operator of the ATM.

-The first ATM fee is completely inexcusable, and is proof that your bank thinks of you as a cash pinata, and not a savvy customer.
+The first ATM fee is completely inexcusable and is proof that your bank thinks of you as a cash pinata, and not a savvy customer.
 This is a fee charged by your own bank to use an ATM.
-At the bare minimum, your bank checking account should offer you several ATM withdrawals each month without charging you a fee.
-For example, many Bank of America accounts charge you a $2.50 fee if you use a non-Bank of America, or out-of-network, ATM.
-That fee can rise to $5.00 outside of the United States.
-It’s the same thing for Wells Fargo.
+At the bare minimum, your bank checking account should offer you several ATM withdrawals each month without charging you a fee, at least at a large ATM network.
 This isn’t health insurance.
 Your own bank should be servicing you, not trying to nickel and dime you for using someone else’s ATM.

 Compare that to a checking account at any credit union.
-For example, Bellco Credit Union in Denver, Colorado offers free ATM withdrawals at both in and out of network ATMs.
-Brokerages, like Fidelity frequently offer free ATM withdrawals from any of their cash management type accounts.
+For example, Bellco Credit Union in Denver, Colorado offers free ATM withdrawals at network ATMs.
+Brokerages, like Fidelity frequently may offer free ATM withdrawals from any of their cash management type accounts.
 (They obviously don’t offer you any sort of free withdrawal that would require you to sell securities.)
-In fact, while Fidelity does charge a $1 ATM fee from it’s non-cash management accounts, it waives the first five of those every month.
+In fact, while Fidelity does charge a $1 ATM fee from its non-cash management accounts, it waives the first five of every month.
 In other words, you get five free ATM withdrawals, regardless of network.

 If your bank is charging you an out-of-network free for standard ATM withdrawals, you have a bad bank account, and it’s time to switch.
 If you want to stick with your own bank, check for different account types.
 Often, a better checking account exists.
 While these accounts may have some requirements, like a minimum balance, or using direct deposit, it can be worth it.